-"Employee" includes any full- or part-time CSU employee, whether permanent, tenured, probationary, temporary, intermittent, casual employment, or Management Personnel Plan employee.
+"Employee" includes any full- or part-time CSU employee, whether permanent, tempred, probationary, temporary, intermittent, casual employee.

 Applicant

 "Applicant" refers to an individual who has completed the application process for a specific, available position at a CSU campus or at the Chancellor's Office.